Taeil-Nam/RayTracingPractice/README.md

 # RayTracingPractice
-- This repository is for practice ray tracing feature.
+- This repository is for practicing with the Ray Tracing feature.

 ## Reference
 - https://raytracing.github.io/books/RayTracingInOneWeekend.html